wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 # 41. Develop the Witness Attitude

->Develop the witness attitude and you will find in your own experiënce that detachment brings control.
+>Develop the witness attitude and you will find in your own experience that detachment brings control.
 The state of witnessing is full of power — there is nothing passive about it.

 **Questioner:**&ensp;What is the daily and hourly state of mind of a realised man?